bugmeout/kraken/README.md

 The Kraken's web interface and control server are a Django application based.
 The use of a python virtual environment is recommended.

 1. Clone the panel directory onto any Ubuntu 14.04 server instance
-2. Install dependencies: `django-panel$ pip install django django-suit`
+2. Install dependencies: `django-panel$ pip install django django-suit bson`
 3. Run the Django webserver: `django-panel$ python manage.py runserver 0.0.0.0:80`
 4. Hunt!

 ## Roadmap
 The Kraken has a long roadmap ahead of it.
 You are all encouraged to contribute.
 The project is at such an early stage that small contributions entail great progress.

 Some ideas: